cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

     from the usual terminal prompt you see.
 The prompt `alpine316:~$` indicates that you're running commands in an Alpine Linux VM.
-To be able to run commands from your host machine again, you need to exit from the VM.
+To be able to run commands from your host machine again, you need to exit from your SSH session to the VM.
+(Or alternatively, of course, you can simply open a new terminal window.)

-    You can simply exit the shell by typing `exit` or hitting `ctrl-D`.
-(It's not strictly necessary, but it's good practice to *halt* VMs when you're not using them -- you can do so by issuing the command `vagrant halt` atfer you've exited the shell.)
+    You can exit your current SSH session by typing `exit` or hitting `ctrl-D`.

+    (It's not strictly necessary, but it's good practice to also *halt* VMs when you're not using them -- you can do so by issuing the command `vagrant halt` after you've exited the SSH session.)

     <div style="border: solid 2pt orange; border-radius: 5pt; background-color: hsl(22.35, 100%, 85%, 1); padding: 1em;">